vmware/vmware-aria-operations-integration-sdk/README.md

    selected language.
 The template adapter collects several objects and metrics from the container that the adapter is running in, and can be used as a starting point for creating a new adapter.

-For complete documentation of the `mp-init` tool see the [MP Initialization Tool Documentation](doc/mp-init.md).
+For complete documentation of the `mp-init` tool including an overview of its output, see the [MP Initialization Tool Documentation](doc/mp-init.md).

 ### Testing a Management Pack